What is laser

 - Einstein first proposed stimulated radiation in 1917;

 - After the exploration of the interaction mechanism between laser beam and matter, the application field of laser is also expanding.
-After the 1990s, the industrial application has entered a high-speed development stage.
+After the 1990s, industrial applications entered a high-speed development stage.

 Development history of laser technology